 Which energy companies offer Warm Home Discount?

-Here are the energy companies who offer the warm home discount for 2022/2023.
+Here are the energy companies that offer the warm home discount for 2022/2023.

-- E (Gas and Electricity) – not open for applications
+- E (Gas and Electricity) – more details

-- Octopus Energy (including Affect Energy, Co-op Energy, London Power, M&S Energy, Qwest Energy, Roar Power) – not open for applications
+- Octopus Energy (including Affect Energy, Co-op Energy, London Power, M&S Energy, Qwest Energy, Roar Power) – more details

-- Shell Energy (including Green Star Energy) – not open for applications
+- Shell Energy (including Green Star Energy) – more details